Dasudian/datahub-embed-demo/README.md

 ## How to develop your own application

-1. Transplant uCOSII to your board successfully.
+1.Transplant uCOSII to your board successfully.
 It is the basic step.

-2. Implement APIs defined in file lib/DatahubNetwork.h, including NewNetwork(), ConnectNetwork(), ucos_read(), ucos_write(), ucos_disconnect().
+2.Implement APIs defined in file lib/DatahubNetwork.h, including NewNetwork(), ConnectNetwork(), ucos_read(), ucos_write(), ucos_disconnect().
 These APIs are used to connect internet/Internet.
 Without them, compilation will occur errors.(Demo implements these APIs in file ucosII/LWIP_APP/datahub_demo/datahub_demo.c)

-3. Use APIs defined in file lib/DataHubClient.h to connect and send data to IoT DataHub of Dasudian.(Demo connects and sends data to IoT DataHub of Dasudian in file ucosII/LWIP_APP/datahub_demo/datahub_demo.c as well)
+3.Use APIs defined in file lib/DataHubClient.h to connect and send data to IoT DataHub of Dasudian.(Demo connects and sends data to IoT DataHub of Dasudian in file ucosII/LWIP_APP/datahub_demo/datahub_demo.c as well)
-4. Build and download, your application should work on your own board.
+4.Build and download, your application should work on your own board.

 ## Q&A